 Illinois law imposes a 1-year operator’s privilege suspension for certain Misdemeanor OUIs and a three-year suspension for all Felony OUIs.

-Schedule a Free Consultation With One of Hirsch Law Group’s Skilled and Experienced Attorneys
+Schedule a Free Consultation With Hirsch Law Group for Help

 OUI law is complicated and is constantly being updated and modified.
-If you have been arrested for Operation of Watercraft Under the Influence, please get in touch with one of our knowledgeable attorneys.
+If you have been arrested for boating under the influence (BUI), please contact one of our knowledgeable attorneys.
 An experienced OUI attorney can help you understand how the law applies to the facts of your case.